-Rabbi Erica Asch has not followed a traditional path to becoming a rabbi.
+Rabbi Erica Asch did not follow a traditional path to becoming a rabbi.
 The daughter of a mixed marriage – her father is not Jewish – she grew up as one of a handful of Jewish kids in the Navy town of Coronado, California.
 Being part such a small minority intensified her sense of Jewish identity, which she cultivated further as a student at Oberlin College.
-After graduation, she joined Teach For America and taught high school math in the Mississippi Delta, where she discovered her life’s vocation — she realized that she wanted to spend her life teaching Judaism rather than algebra.
+After graduation, she joined Teach For America and taught high school math in the Mississippi Delta, where she discovered her life’s vocation.
+She realized she wanted to spend her life teaching Judaism rather than algebra.

 Rabbi Asch has served as the rabbi of Temple Beth El in Augusta since June of 2013.
 Rabbi Asch is active in the community and has most recently been working with the Capital Area New Mainers Project, a group of volunteers who welcomes immigrants and refugees to the Capital Area.
 She and the congregation have also worked with local school boards to better serve the needs of religious minorities in their schools.
 Rabbi Asch also works for Center for Small Town Jewish Life.
-She is on the Commission for Social Action of the Religious Action Center and the Vice President of Leadership for the Central Conference of American Rabbis.
+She is on the Commission for Social Action of the Religious Action Center and is president-elect of the Central Conference of American Rabbis.

 Rabbi Asch wants to encourage people to connect to community and Jewish tradition and to actively engage with Jewish texts and rituals.
 She sees herself not only as a teacher but a lifelong student of Judaism.

 Rabbi Asch lives in Hallowell with her husband, Chris Myers Asch, and their children, Miriam, Robin, and Aaron.